galenhuntington/hpre/README.md

                              f x = x + 1
 ```

-will fail to parse because the `f`s will not align when `True` is
+will fail to parse because the `f`s will not align when `True`
-inserted.
-However, I personally never rely on alignment in this way,
+is inserted.
+However, I personally almost never use alignment in
-and this would be highly unusual in any case; the condition being
+this way, and anyway this is a marginal case; if the condition were
-one character wider would result in no problem.
+one character wider there would be no problem.

 Until the ticked numbers feature is removed, similar alignment problems
 could occur when `'` and `_` are removed from lines.